Texas attorney general aims to void marriage license for same-sex couple

-AUSTIN, Texas (Reuters) - The Texas attorney general asked the state’s Supreme Court on Friday to revoke a marriage license issued a day earlier to two women, arguing the move violated a decade-old state ban against gay marriage and could cause legal chaos.
+AUSTIN, Texas, Feb 20 (Reuters) - The Texas attorney general asked the state’s Supreme Court on Friday to revoke a marriage license issued a day earlier to two women, arguing the move violated a decade-old state ban against gay marriage and could cause legal chaos.

 Travis County, where the capital Austin is located, issued a marriage license to Sarah Goodfriend and Suzanne Bryant, who have been together for about 30 years and have two daughters.
 It was the first license issued to a same-sex couple in Texas since the ban was put in place.